RosterizerTestData/Warhammer40k10e/README.md

 # WH40k10e Rulebooks

-If you're going to author stuff for 40k, it's wise to make it similar in structure to other elements of the 40k rulebook.
+If you’re going to author stuff for 40k, it’s wise to make it similar in structure to other elements of the 40k rulebook.

 ## 40k10Core
 https://raw.githubusercontent.com/RosterizerTestData/Warhammer40k10e/main/Warhammer_40k_10e.ruleboo